How to Start a Blog – In 10 Easy-to-Follow, Simple Steps – In Less Than 30 Minutes!

 By default, new WordPress websites hosted with SiteGround have the latest free theme from the WordPress.org team activated, as well as the Jetpack plugin and a plugin from SiteGround that will help to improve the performance of your blog.

 Jetpack is a suite of tools with free and paid options that enhance your website or blog, so it’s worth keeping this plugin activated on your site.
-By default, a useful selection of Jetpack modules is enabled, but, if you’d like to know more about what this plugin can do, check out our guide to the best Jetpack modules.

 7) Find and Install a Great Blogging Theme